Herefordshire Planning Policies

 Hereford Area Plan & Local Transport Plan: HCPRE response to consultation

-Consultation on the Hereford Area Plan (HAP) and Hereford Transport Package (HTP) took place in April and May 2017.
+Consultation on the Hereford Area Plan (HAP) (link to the page on Herefordshire Council website) and Hereford Transport Package (HTP) took place in April and May 2017.

 The Hereford Transport Plan HTP contains two main elements:

-- A western bypass, whose exact route is still undetermined and which Herefordshire Council hopes will support the delivery of 6,500 new homes & 6,000 new jobs.
+- A western bypass which Herefordshire Council hopes will support the delivery of 6,500 new homes & 6,000 new jobs.

 - Walking, cycling and public transport improvements.